thriveweb/sailinginparadise/content/pages/cruises.md

   ## Join our 'Sunset & City Lights Cruise' or 'Island Cruise'

-  If you are travelling alone or have a smaller group and don't mind sharing your experience with other guests, consider one of our ticketed tour options (subject to availability).
+  Step aboard one of our stylish sailing catamarans and take in the sights of the Gold Coast Broadwater with a Sunset or Island Cruise.
+By day our Island Cruise offers a light lunch and Island Stop where you can enjoy activities including Stand Up Paddle-boarding, Inflatables, Beach Volleyball, Snorkels or simply relax and take a dip at Wavebreak Island.
+At sunset relax on the boat's deck with a glass of bubbly and take in the sunset over the Gold Coast hinterland mountains as some cool tunes set the soundtrack.

   See our current specials **'Adults at Kids Prices'** on the Sunset Cruise and Island Cruises.
 meta:
   description: >-
-    Join Our 'sunset & City Lights Cruise' Or 'island Cruise' with Sailing In Paradise - 0438 915 222.
+    Join Our 'Sunset & City Lights Cruise' Or 'Island Cruise' with Sailing In Paradise - 0438 915 222.
   title: Gold Coast Cruises | Sailing In Paradise
 ---